Meet Diego Juarez

 “They helped me get used to the environment and get used to the mentality of working hard,” he said.

-Juarez also has been active in several Hispanic cultural groups on campus, including Sabor de la Raza — a folkdance group — and Movimiento Activisita Social, or MAS, a social activism group.
+Juarez also has been active in several Hispanic cultural groups on campus, including Sabor de la Raza — a folkdance group — and Movimiento Activista Social, or MAS, a social activism group.
 With MAS, he helped plan and perform in El Color de Nuestra Tiera, or The Color of Our Land, an annual Hispanic cultural showcase.

 Being part of these groups helped Juarez get to know others who shared his heritage, as well as people from other cultures.